Balkan (band): 1982–1989

-In October 1983 Balkan released their second studio album, Na brdovitom Balkanu (On the Mountainous Balkans), produced by Nemeček and featuring lyrics dealing with similar subjects as on Gola istina.
-It was recorded in the new lineup of the band which, besides Cvetković and Jerković, featured Zlatko Marušić (bass guitar) and Miroslav Papić (drums).
+In October 1983, Balkan released their second studio album, Na brdovitom Balkanu (On the Mountainous Balkans), produced by Nemeček and featuring lyrics dealing with similar subjects as on Gola istina.
+It was recorded in the new lineup of the band which, besides Cvetković and Jerković, featured Zlatko Marušić (bass guitar) and Miroslav Papić (drums), and featured guest appearances by guitarist Vidoja "Džindžer" Božinović and drummer Boban Petrović.
 The album featured harder sound than the band's previous release and brought the minor hit "Svečanost" ("Celebration").
-In 1985 Balkan released the album Homo Balcanicus, produced by Srđan Marjanović, continuing their saga about the poor.
+In 1985, Balkan released the album Homo Balcanicus, produced by Srđan Marjanović, continuing their saga about the poor.
 On June 15 of the same year, Balkan, alongside 23 other acts, performed on the Red Star Stadium in Belgrade, on the concert which was a part of YU Rock Misija, a Yugoslav contribution to Live Aid.
 However, Homo Balcanicus saw little critical and commercial success, and the band went on hiatus.

 After a longer break, in 1989, in the lineup featuring Cvetković (vocals, guitar), Željko Jerković (guitar), Radivoj Bugarski (drums), Željko Glamočanin (bass guitar), and Zoran Vasiljević (keyboards), Balkan recorded the album Kome verovati (Who to Trust), with lyrics filled with disappointment and pessimism.
 The album featured the song "Trideset peta-šesta II deo" ("'35-'36 Part II"), which tells how the father from "Trideset peta-šesta" finally found peace after his death.
 The album was produced by Cvetković and Milan Ćirić and featured a guest appearance by Divlje Jagode guitarist Sead Lipovača and the choir of the Mihajlo Pupin Elementary School from Veternik.
-After Kome verovati was released, Balkan held only several concerts and officially disbanded.
+After Kome verovati was released, Balkan held only several concerts and officially disbanded, Cvetković moving to Vienna at the outbreak of Yugoslav Wars.

-Post breakup

 In 1996 Balkan's first two albums were reissued by Raglas Records on a single disc entitled Na brdovitom Balkanu.

+2004–2018

-In 2004 Cvetković, who at the beginning of the 1990s moved to Vienna, recorded a new album with producer Marinko Vukmanović.
-In 2007 Cvetković self-released the album, entitled Boli me nepravda (Injustice Hurts Me), under Balkan moniker.
-The album featured numerous guest musicians, including Divlje Jagode guitarist Sead "Zele" Lipovača, Osvajači guitarist Dragan Urošević, keyboardist Laza Ristovski and choir of the Temple of Saint Simeon the Myrrh–streaming from Veternik.
+In 2004, Cvetković reformed the band in the lineup featuring himself, Bugarski and bass guitarist Stanimir Gucunski.
+The new lineup recorded the album Boli me nepravda (Injustice Hurts Me), produced by Marinko Vukmanović and released in 2007.
+The album featured guest appearances by Divlje Jagode guitarist Sead "Zele" Lipovača, Osvajači guitarist Dragan Urošević, keyboardist Laza Ristovski and choir of the Temple of Saint Simeon the Myrrh–streaming from Veternik.
 The song "Bili smo drugari" ("We Were Friends") featured lyrics written by comic book artist Gradimir Smudja.
 During the same year, MCF Records released the double compilation album Antologija 1982-2007 (Anthology 1982-2007).
+After the album release, the band performed occasionally only, due to Cvetković still residing in Vienna, in the lineup featuring Cvetković (guitar, vocals), Stanimir Gucunski (bass guitar), Dragan Radukin (guitar), Enver Grekoli (drums) and Zoran Stanković (keyboards).

-In 2019 JD Production record label released the double compilation album Sećanje na stvarnost (Memory of Reality).
+In 2019, JD Production record label released the double compilation album Sećanje na stvarnost (Memory of Reality).